John Mayer: Author

 With the June 2004 issue of Esquire, Mayer began a column called "Music Lessons with John Mayer".
 Each article featured a lesson and his views on various topics, both of personal and popular interest.
 In the August 2005 issue, he invited readers to create music for orphaned lyrics he had written.
 The winner was Tim Fagan of Los Angeles as announced in the following January's issue.

-As social media gained momentum in the 2000s, Mayer became increasingly active online, and maintained four blogs: a Myspace page, a blog at his official site, another at Honeyee.com, one at tumblr, and a photoblog at StunningNikon.com.
+As social media gained momentum in the 2000s, Mayer became increasingly active online, and maintained five blogs: a Myspace page, a blog at his official site, another at Honeyee.com, one at tumblr, and a photoblog at StunningNikon.com.
 He was particularly prolific on Twitter, where he was noted for authoring his own posts, and he amassed 3.7 million followers.
 Although his posts often dealt with career-related matters, they also included jokes, videos, photos, and eventually what he called the "maintenance of vapor"—or misguided, personal responses to the media.
 On January 23, 2008, he posted the quote "There is danger in theoretical speculation of battle, in prejudice, in false reasoning, in pride, in braggadocio.
 There is one safe resource, the return to nature."; all the previous blog entries were deleted.
 On September 14, 2010, he deleted his personal Twitter account.

 In the mid-2000s, he did comedy sporadically, making random appearances at the famed Comedy Cellar in New York and at other venues.
 He stated that it helped him write better, but that increased media attention made him too careful in his technique.
 He has since said he has no plans to return to it.